MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-deploy-task-automatically.md

 # Deploy a task automatically in Microsoft 365 Lighthouse

-Microsoft 365 Lighthouse enables you to deploy configurations associated with eligible deployment tasks automatically.
-This capability enables you to ensure that the tenants you manage are healthy and secure.
+Microsoft 365 Lighthouse lets you deploy configurations associated with eligible deployment tasks automatically.
+This capability helps ensure that the tenants you manage are healthy and secure.

 ## Before you begin